getodk/docs/docs/entities-intro.rst

 .. note::

-    Entities are not available in every ODK-compatible system.
-This document assumes an :doc:`ODK Central <central-intro>` server.
+    This document assumes you are using `ODK Cloud <https://getodk.org/#pricing>`_ or an up-to-date :doc:`ODK Central <central-intro>` server.
+Entities are not yet available in other ODK-compatible systems.

 Concepts
 ========